 Manufacturing, for the majority of human history, has been conducted by skilled workers.
-Then, in the mid-1700s, the Industrial Revolution ushered in an era during which people and machines began working together to speed production times, improve quality, and otherwise drive process efficiencies.
-Now, the Internet of Things (IoT)—geared toward asset efficiency, reliability and availability—is poised to usher in an entirely new way of converting raw materials into products ready to enter the market.
+In the mid-1700s, the Industrial Revolution ushered in an era during which people and machines began working together to speed production times, improve quality, and otherwise drive process efficiencies.
+Now, the Internet of Things (IoT)—geared toward asset efficiency, reliability, and availability—is poised to usher in an entirely new way of converting raw materials into products ready to enter the market.

-The idea here is straightforward: manufacturers will make capital investments into technology, which will, in turn, create long-term reductions in operational expenses.
-Networked machines, sensors and so forth, don’t make mistakes or require breaks, sick days or training.
-Let’s take a look at a few case studies to get a better understanding of how the IoT is being leveraged by manufacturers.
+The idea with IoT for manufacturing is straightforward: Manufacturers will make capital investments into technology, which will, in turn, create long-term reductions in operational expenses.
+Networked machines, sensors, and so forth, don’t make mistakes or require breaks, sick days, or training, and thus offer a reliable and cost-effective way to improve efficiency.

-G2 Technologies, which delivers a broad range of process automation and related products, worked with an automotive foam manufacturer to use machine vision to better manage product quality.
-The foam is delivered to automotive manufacturers in 20-foot-wide rolls; the material moves down a line at the rate of 600 feet per minute, so it goes without saying that visual inspectors were missing defects including tears and variations in thickness.
-To address the issue, G2 introduced an automated process to use a camera array to capture images of the foam.
-The images were then examined, in real time, according to the company, for defects, which were cataloged.
+G2 Technologies, which delivers a broad range of process automation and related products, works with an automotive foam manufacturer to use machine vision to better manage product quality.
+The foam is delivered to automotive manufacturers in 20-foot-wide rolls; the material moves down a line at the rate of 600 feet per minute.
+It goes without saying that visual inspectors were missing defects, including tears and variations in thickness, during their once-overs.
+To address the issue, G2 introduced an automated process in which a camera array captures images of the foam.
+The images were then examined, in real time, for defects, which were cataloged.
 In addition to gaining a new level of reliability in its production process and turning over repetitive tasks to machines, the manufacturer was able to use the information to offer up products with noted defects at a lower price point.

-While the G2 project focuses on how IoT enables manufacturing in the factory, smart technologies can also help manufacturers diversify into offering both manufactured products and complementary services.
+While the G2 project focuses on how IoT works inside a factory, smart technologies can also help manufacturers diversify into offering both manufactured products and complementary services.
 IoT firm PTC, perhaps best known for its ThingWorx platform, facilitated this in conjunction with German-based Heidelberg, which makes a range of machinery including printing presses.
 According to PTC, Heidelberg attributes 40 percent of its sales to services and related transactions.
-Using ThingWorx, Heidelberg connected some 10,000 machines and 15,000 systems; in action, what this means is Heidelberg can remotely monitor and fix issues that would otherwise impact a customer.
+Using ThingWorx, Heidelberg connected some 10,000 machines and 15,000 systems that let Heidelberg remotely monitor and fix issues before they reach a customer.

 PTC notes the company can now resolve more than 70 percent of problems remotely.
-“We can give customers excellent support,” Uwe Galm, vice president, system service and head of operations, said.
+“We can give customers excellent support,” said Uwe Galm, vice president, system service and head of operations.
 “With the ThingWorx platform, ongoing consultation as needed, and regular function and security updates through PTC Cloud Services, we are well positioned for the future.”

-Then there’s what is arguably the ultimate goal of implementing IoT solutions in manufacturing—lights out factories that require no human touch.
-FANUC Robotics achieved this with a partner that produces components that are used in vehicle manufacturing.
-Specifically, the client wanted to fully automate a machining process so that it could run 24 hours a day.
+Then there’s what is arguably the ultimate goal of implementing IoT solutions in manufacturing—lights-out factories that require no human touch.
+FANUC Robotics achieved this with a partner that produces components used in vehicle manufacturing.
+Specifically, the client wanted to fully automate a machining process so it could run 24 hours a day.

 FANUC’s Cathy Powell explained the setup: "The system uses four dual spindle lathes with one robot mounted atop each machine to save valuable floor space.
 A vibratory bowl feeder connected to each lathe feeds parts to the robot.
 The robot, equipped with a single part gripper, loads parts into the spindle which reverses work pieces in the chuck for complete machining.
 A built-in sensor verifies that parts are fully seated into the chuck to ensure accuracy.
 Finished parts are automatically released to an outgoing conveyor.”
-The end result is a lights out process that yields 320 parts per hour with no need for an operator or monitor to be on site.
+The end result is a lights-out process that yields 320 parts per hour—with no need for an operator or monitor on site.

-Similarly, manufacturing powerhouse China in 2015 adopted its Made in China 2025 program, which, while also specifically emphasizing manufacturing, more broadly incorporates everything from shipping, rail and vehicles to agriculture, medicine and materials.
+Similarly, manufacturing powerhouse China in 2015 adopted its Made in China 2025 program, which emphasizes manufacturing and transportation as they apply to a number of different sectors of the economy.
 A major part of this is proactively fighting stigmas associated with goods manufactured in China by aligning Chinese manufacturing with international standards.